Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Minimum height (fully collapsed) determines whether the stand can position under your car at all after the jack has lifted it.
 A standard stand collapsed to 270–300 mm works fine for stock-height cars.
 If you're working on a lowered car, you may need a stand that collapses shorter — look for units in the 255–270 mm range, paired with a low-profile jack.
 Check your car's jacked height against the stand's minimum before buying.

 Maximum height sets your working clearance once the car is on the stands.
 For an oil change or wheel swap, 400–420 mm maximum is fine.
 For exhaust work, transmission drops or getting a creeper underneath on a tall car, look for 500 mm or higher.
-A common 3-tonne mid-range stand typically reaches 480–520 mm maximum — a reasonable middle ground.
+A common 3-ton mid-range stand typically reaches 480–520 mm maximum — a reasonable middle ground.

 Close-up of a pin-type axle stand showing the through-pin inserted in the post hole with capacity markings on the column